Jamal Murray NBA Playoffs Player Props: Nuggets vs. Timberwolves

-The Denver Nuggets, Jamal Murray included, match up versus the Minnesota Timberwolves at 10:30 PM ET on Sunday in the 2023 NBA Playoffs.
+Jamal Murray and his Denver Nuggets teammates face the Minnesota Timberwolves in the 2023 NBA Playoffs, at 10:00 PM ET on Wednesday.

-If you'd like to place a wager on Murray's props, we look at his available ones, providing some stats and trends, below.
+With prop bets in place for Murray, let's break down some stats and trends to assist you in making good selections.

 Jamal Murray Prop Bets vs. the Timberwolves